Mixing at the Batchelor Scale for White-In-Time Flows: Introduction

 \subsection{Dissipation of a passive scalar in the Batchelor regime}

 Understanding the nature of turbulence occurring in three-dimensional high Reynolds number fluid flows is one of the major open problems in continuum mechanics.
-In particular, the Kolmogorov -5/3 scaling , which predicts the energy distribution of a turbulent fluid flow over Fourier modes \cite{kolmogorov1991local,frisch1995turbulence}, is wide open.
-A related, but mathematically more tractable, problem concerns the Fourier mass distribution of the solution to an advection-diffusion equation for which the advection vector field is given by a turbulent fluid flow.
-Such an equation models the evolution of passive scalars such as, for example, the concentration of particles dissolved in the fluid or the temperature of the fluid.
-Depending on the ratio of the Reynolds number and the diffusivity, different scaling constants have been conjectured.
+In particular, the Kolmogorov $-5/3$ scaling, which predicts the energy distribution of a turbulent fluid flow over Fourier modes \cite{kolmogorov1991local,frisch1995turbulence}, is wide open.
+A related, but mathematically more tractable, problem concerns the Fourier mass distribution of the solution to an advection-diffusion equation for which the advection vector field is given by a stochastic fluid model.
+Such an equation takes the form